acads/csc695-ofss/ofss_dev_notes.md

 OFP_ASSERT(sizeof(struct ofp_experimenter_header) == 16);
 ```

+These routines can be registered at oflib-exp/ofl-exp.c file.

 In OFSS, any experimenter has to register 4 routines with the dp engine and
 those routines will be called on the event of receiving a matching experimenter
 message.
 The routines are for: